phra/graphql-apollo-react-chat/README.md

 ```

 # Usage
-- Go to `http://localhost:3000/graphiql` for the GraphiQL UI
+- Go to `http://localhost:4000/graphiql` for the GraphiQL UI
-- Go to `http://localhost:4200` for the angular app.
+- Go to `http://localhost:3000` for the react app
+- Login with SUPERADMIN:TEST credentials

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.